 When it comes to forming sentences in English, anyone who is studying the language knows the drill: subject, verb, and object.
-In certain cases, German word order, or “Die Wortstellung,” follows the same basic rules as English, but the language is more versatile, which can be confusing to newcomers.
+In certain cases, German word order, or “Die Wortstellung,” follows the same basic rules as English.
+However, the language is more versatile, which can be confusing to newcomers.
 Starting with simple sentences is the best way to gain fluency in German.
-We’ll teach you the fundamentals and provide you with resources.

 Building Basic German Sentences The Right Way

-For instance, the most simple sentences in German are structured in the same way as they are in English, with the subject first, verb-second, and object third.
-This translates to being able to interpret basic English statements like:
+For instance, the most simple sentences in German are structured in the same way as they are in English, with the subject first, the verb second, and the object third.
+This helps us interpret basic English statements:

 I’m eating cookies = “Ich esse Kekse.”

 You see the child = “Du siehst das Kind.”

 I follow the rules = “Ich befolge die Regeln.”

 German Sentences With Auxiliary Verbs

 Simple German sentences, on the other hand, quickly become more nuanced as you begin to refer to events in the past or express circumstances.
 In certain cases, you’ll need an auxiliary verb, and your sentence will suddenly have two verbs.
 To construct a sentence with the correct German word order, you must first determine which verb is the dominant one.